Szapi/tagliatelle/README.md

 - focused on performance, scalability, and UX consistency

 **This repo is not:**
-- a polished end-user product
+- a polished end-user product (though it is very close to it)
 - tied to a specific logging or tracing format
 - limited to a single domain